Connect with others who understand.

 How Does Targeted Therapy for Lung Cancer Work?

-Some people’s cancer cells may also have too many copies of the genes that make RTK proteins.
-This means that the cells have too many receptors on their surface, so they send too many growth signals inside the cells to grow and divide.
+Some cancer cells may have too many copies of the genes that make RTK proteins.
+This leads to an overproduction of receptors on the cell surface, which in turn sends too many growth signals inside the cell, driving it to grow and divide too fast.

-When cells grow and divide uncontrollably, they can create new mutations in the DNA.
-Eventually, the cells will have too many mutations and become cancerous.
+When cells grow and divide uncontrollably, they can accumulate additional mutations in their DNA.
+Eventually, these mutations may cause cells to become cancerous or make an existing cancer more aggressive.

 Tyrosine Kinase Inhibitors

-Several types of RTKs in lung cancer can be mutated.
-These mutated RTKs then become targets for therapy in people whose cancer cells make these proteins.
-NSCLC cases are most often caused by these mutations, so targeted therapy is generally recommended for treatment.
+In some cases of NSCLC, certain RTKs in lung cancer are mutated.
+These mutated RTKs can become targets for treatment in people whose cancer cells make these proteins.
+Many NSCLC cases are caused by these mutations, which is why targeted therapies are often recommended.

 EGFR

-Epidermal growth factor receptor (EGFR) is an RTK that signals to cells to grow and divide when it interacts with epidermal growth factor (EGF).
-EGFR mutations are found in 10 percent to 15 percent of lung cancer cases.
+Epidermal growth factor receptor (EGFR) is an RTK that signals cells to grow and divide when it interacts with epidermal growth factor.
+About 10 percent to 15 percent of lung cancer cases involve EGFR mutations.

-TKIs have been developed that interrupt the growth signals that EGFR sends inside of cells.
-Some of the drugs bind permanently to the receptor, which can cause the tumor cells to die.
+TKIs interrupt the growth signals that EGFR sends inside cells.
+Some drugs bind permanently to the receptor, which can cause the tumor cells to die.
 TKIs for EGFR mutations include:

-Two synthetic antibody drugs (known as monoclonal antibodies) have also been developed to treat NSCLC with EGFR mutations.
-Amivantamab (Rybrevant) binds to two RTKS — EGFR and MET — to stop them from signaling to cells.
-Necitumumab (Portrazza) is given to people with EGFR mutations and a specific type of NSCLC known as advanced squamous cell NSCLC.
+Two drugs have also been developed to treat NSCLC with EGFR mutations.
+Amivantamab-vmjw (Rybrevant) binds to two RTKs — EGFR and MET — to stop them from signaling to cells.
+Necitumumab (Portrazza) is given to people with EGFR mutations and advanced squamous cell NSCLC, a specific type.

 ALK

-Anaplastic lymphoma kinase (ALK) is another RTK that can be mutated in NSCLC.
+Anaplastic lymphoma kinase (ALK) is another RTK that can be affected in NSCLC.
 ALK mutations are found in around 5 percent of NSCLC cases.
-TKIs have been developed to stop ALK from sending signals to cells for growth and division.
-They include:
+Several TKIs have been developed to stop ALK from signaling cells to grow and divide, including:

 • Alectinib (Alecensa)